 Are you thinking of the next move in your life and career?
 Looking for an opportunity to learn the latest tech and to skyrocket your self-confidence?
-How about a startup internship or job in San Francisco or Singapore?
+How about a startup job in San Francisco?
 Before moving forward, let’s just have a short chit chat first and introduce you to our program and where Startuplifers is coming from.

 Building a community of Nordic techies, future-builders and world-changing startups